Academy Museum: 600,000 square feet, the Los Angeles Museum will include 2 theaters, a restaurant and 5 floors of exhibit space - Go Tech Daily

-LOS ANGELES (KABC) – With 600,000 square feet of space, the new Academy Museum of Motion Pictures is sure to impress.
+LOS ANGELES (KABC) – The new Academy Museum of Motion Pictures in Los Angeles is scheduled to open on December 14 this year, Tom Hanks announced at the Oscars on Sunday.

+Located in the heart of Mid-City’s row of museums, the Academy Museum has five floors of exhibit space, an educational center, a restaurant, and a retail space.
+It also houses two beautiful theaters: the David Geffen can accommodate 1,000 people and the Ted Mann 280 people.

+Hanks’ announcement of the Oscar scene was the first time that a museum opening date had been revealed.

 “We couldn’t be more excited,” said Bill Kramer, director and CEO.
 “We have been working on this project since 2011, the Academy started this vision in 1930, and the Academy and the city of L.A. have been working since then to create a film museum of this scale.”